 Other property owned is real or personal property that has been acquired through foreclosure, deed in lieu of foreclosure or other means.
-We had other property owned of \$8 thousand at December 31, 2019, compared with \$54 thousand at December 31, 2018 and \$620 thousand at December 31, 2017.
-During 2019, we sold one property for a gain of \$5 thousand.
+We had other property owned of \$1.0 million at December 31, 2020, compared with \$8 thousand at December 31, 2019 and \$54 thousand at December 31, 2018.
+During 2020, we acquired properties related to four loans in the Fort Sumner area.
+Also, during 2020, we sold two properties for a net loss of \$1 thousand.

-High risk asset volume is anticipated to increase in the future as continued pressure is placed on the general agriculture economy, specifically related to the dairy industry.
+High risk asset volume is anticipated to increase in the future as continued pressure is placed on the general agriculture economy, specifically related to the dairy industry as well as the potential impacts of the statewide drought.